cisagov/ScubaGear/baselines/exo.md

 By default, Microsoft retains the audit logs for 180 days.
 Activity by users with E5 licenses assigned is retained for one year.

-However, in accordance with Office of Management and Budget (OMB) Memorandum 21-31, _Improving the Federal Government’s Investigative and Remediation Capabilities Related to Cybersecurity Incidents_, Microsoft 365 audit logs are to be retained at least 12 months in active storage and an additional 18 months in cold storage.
+However, in accordance with Office of Management and Budget (OMB) Memorandum 21-31, _Improving the Federal Government's Investigative and Remediation Capabilities Related to Cybersecurity Incidents_, Microsoft 365 audit logs are to be retained at least 12 months in active storage and an additional 18 months in cold storage.
 This can be accomplished